 In the context of our program and beyond, we are passionate about creating a world that offers just that.

 art is not what you see, but what you make others see.

 We designed ArtisticallyAbled with three overarching and intersecting missions in mind:

 2) We strive to cultivate an environment of awareness, acceptance, and celebration of our differences, and we advocate for the adoption of these practices in the community at large — not just within the confines of our visits.

-3) We aim to foster an environment where peer modeling and peer leadership are an inherent part of our creative programming, to the benefit of all of our student artists.
+3) We aim to foster an environment where — whenever possible — peer modeling and peer leadership are an integral part of our creative programming, to the benefit of all of our student artists.
 An inclusive world is a beautiful world!

 Perhaps the question we’re asked most often is this: “Who is this program for?”

 When we say “inclusive art instruction for all individuals,” we do in fact mean all!

 Whether a student is considered “typical” or has a specific diagnosis, classification, and/or physical disability … whether he needs the help of an aide/therapist or can attend independently … whether she attends a public school or specialty program … ArtisticallyAbled is for them!
 Our projects — and our teaching to them — have been designed to be modified, adapted, and completely tailored to each individual artist, and we strive to create an inviting culture where all feel welcome.

 Furthermore, beyond the benefits of an individualized art education (and the art experience itself) is the group benefit of the inclusive environment we are cultivating.